Deadassassin/gex/README.md

 # Gex

-Gex is a full-stack Node.js app for URL shortening, media scraping, file downloading, and more.
-It includes optional real-time chat and system monitoring.
+Gex is a full-stack Node.js web app with many features and more to come (soon).

 ---